Back to Blog

 When reps see CRM data used to recognize good work, they’ll engage with the system.

-Sales manager providing one-on-one CRM coaching to team member at workstation
+Sales manager providing one-on-one CRM coaching to team member at workstation Sales manager providing one-on-one CRM coaching to team member at workstation — Managers who model CRM behavior drive higher adoption rates

 Strategy 4: Train Effectively